VersionClimber/VersionClimber/README.rst

 In this section you are going to define a configuration file that uses two well-knowned scientific Python packages, namely Scikit-Learn and Scikit-Image.

-The configuration file `config.yaml <https://github.com/VersionClimber/VersionClimber/blob/master/example/tuto_usecase1/config.yaml>`_ is as follow (in this example, scikit-image has a higher priority than scikit-learn so scikit-image is first):
+The configuration file `config.yaml <https://github.com/VersionClimber/VersionClimber/blob/master/example/tuto_usecase1/config.yaml>`_ is as follows (in this example, scikit-image has a higher priority than scikit-learn so scikit-image is first):

 ::